Andrew L. Cooksy

 Our work focuses on reactive intermediates in combustion and interstellar chemistry, as investigated by laser spectroscopy and computational quantum mechanics.
 Collaborative work has included studies of spectroscopic theory, chemical catalysis, and organometallic spectra and reactivity.

 Molecular free radicals are crucial to the chemistry of combustion, the upper atmosphere, polymerization, and interstellar molecular clouds.
-We are interested in the physical and chemical properties of these molecules, particularly those containing conjugated π-electron systems, such as HC3O and C4H, because the delocalized orbitals can confer surprising dynamic and reactive properties to these systems.
+We are interested in the physical and chemical properties of these molecules, particularly those containing conjugated π-electron systems, such as HC3O and C4H, because the delocalized orbitals can confer surprising vibrational dynamics and reactive properties to these systems.

 High Resolution Spectroscopy of Free Radicals